adamantine007/padloper-base/README.md

 Comunication with DB based on Java Servlets + Ajax.

-A client have 4 section on one HTML page: add, select, delete personand commit DB.
+A client have 4 section on one HTML page: add, select, delete person and commit DB.
 When client commit DB, all data convert to JSON format and stored in the **data.json** file.

 Unfortunately, if client didn't commit before undeploy `.war` file, changes after last commit will not save.